Find Affordable College Courses

 73% Women

-The 13th most popular school in the country for allied health majors who are seeking their master's degree is Yale University.
-Each year, around 12,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,950 per year, while in-state graduate students, on average, pay $45,700 per year.
-During the 2020-2021 academic year, 96 people received their master's degree in allied health from Yale.
-Around 26% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The 14th most popular school in the country for allied health majors who are seeking their master's degree is Western University of Health Sciences.
+Each year, around 3,800 students seeking various degrees attend the university.
+During the most recent year for which we have data, 95 people received their master's degree in allied health from Western University of Health Sciences.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+Western University of Health Sciences allied health graduates who receive their master's degree go on to jobs earning a median salary of $111,759.

 #14